adamedx/autographps/README.md

 Get-GraphResource me -aadgraph
 ```

-Most functionality of AAD Graph is currently available in MS Graph itself, and in the future all of it will be accessible from MS Graph.
-In the most common cases where a capability is accessible via either graph, use MS Graph to ensure long-term support for your scripts and code and your ability to use the full feature set of AutoGraphPS.
+All functionality of AAD Graph is currently available through Microsoft Graph itself, so the use of the direct AAD Graph endpoint is no longer necessary.
+The AAD Graph functionality in this tool is provided mostly for informational purposes and is likely to be removed in future versions of this module.

 ### More about how it works